-- Induction Seminar (IS): Students attend a five-day on-site induction to the programme prior to the start of Semester 1.
+- Induction Seminar (IS): Students attend a five-day induction to the programme prior to the start of Semester 1.
 The IS enables individuals to meet fellow students, tutors and administrators.
 Prior to the IS, students receive an Induction Seminar Information Booklet which provides pertinent information and a timetable of sessions. - Programme Handbook: The Programme Handbook provides students within an overview of the programme and important information relating to assessment and awards, resources, support services, communication, registration and payment of fees, academic integrity, equal opportunities and graduation.
-Students are encouraged to refer to the handbook throughout their studies. - Module Study Guides: A Module Study Guide is provided for each module and contains specially selected study materials and structured study tasks to support student learning and preparation for summative assignments. . - Module Tutoring Information (MTI) Booklet: The MTI booklet provides students with biographical information about their tutors and instruction on tutoring arrangements. - Assessment and Examinations Booklet: This booklet provides students with all the details on summative assessments, submission dates and assessment criteria. - Faculty of Education Style Sheet: This document sets out the Faculty of Education's requirements for formatting and citing and referencing. - Faculty of Education Website: The website has key documentation related to the programme, plus homepages for each of the modules.
+Students are encouraged to refer to the handbook throughout their studies. - Module Study Guides: A Module Study Guide is provided for each module and contains specially selected study materials and structured study tasks to support student learning and preparation for summative assignments. - Assessment and Examinations Booklet: This booklet provides students with all the details on summative assessments, submission dates and assessment criteria. - Faculty of Education Style Sheet: This document sets out the Faculty of Education's requirements for formatting and citing and referencing. - Faculty of Education Website: The website has key documentation related to the programme, plus homepages for each of the modules.
 Students are issued with a password at the beginning of their studies which allows them access to programme information and materials, links to study skills, IT support, and module forums. - Access to Athens: Students are given access to Athens for the duration of their studies.
 This enables them to access key readings as well as extend their research for module assignments and the final Research Project. - Programme Manager: The Programme Manager is responsible for the leadership and management of the programme as a whole.
 The Programme Manager maintains contact with students throughout their studies and provides tutorial support when required.
 At the end of each academic year students complete a Student Annual Review form in which they reflect on their progress so far and set targets.
 Students have an opportunity to discuss this with the Programme Manager. - Programme Officer: The Programme Officer provides dedicated support for all day-to-day administrative needs. - Module Tutors: Module tutors provide students with academic guidance.
-This is achieved through module forum discussions, tutorials, feedback on study tasks and draft assignments, and the marking and reporting on assessment submissions.
+This is achieved through module forum discussions, tutorials, feedback on study tasks and draft assignments, and the marking and reporting on assessment submissions. - Research Project Supervisors: All students are assigned a personal supervisor for MAE711 Research Project.
+This supervisor not only tutors them through the MAE711 module but also supervises the research project and the project write-up. - Registrar: The Registrar provides advice and support in relation to programme registration, fees and funding, progression, examination results and awards.

-- Research Project Supervisors: All students are assigned a personal supervisor for MAE711 Research Project.
-This supervisor not only tutors them through the MAE711 module but also supervises the research project and the project write-up. - Registrar: The Registrar provides advice and support in relation to programme registration, fees and funding, progression, examination results and awards. - Student Records and Awards Officer: The Student Records Officer provides information on enrolment status, suspension from studies and withdrawal. - Study Skills Coordinator: Should a student require additional support with study skills (including academic writing), s/he can be referred to or seek further guidance from the study skills coordinator.
-The study skills coordinator also contributes to the delivery of level-specific study skills tutorials. - Student Support Officer: The Student Support Officer provides help with non-academic and pastoral needs.
+- Student Records and Awards Officer: The Student Records and Awards Officer provides information on enrolment status, suspension from studies and withdrawal. - Study Skills Coordinator: Should a student require additional support with study skills (including academic writing), s/he can be referred to or seek further guidance from the Study Skills Coordinator.
+The Study Skills Coordinator also contributes to the delivery of level-specific study skills tutorials. - Student Support and Welfare Officer: The Student Support and Welfare Officer provides help with non-academic and pastoral needs.
 S/he works closely with module tutors and the Programme Manager to provide comprehensive pastoral support when this is needed. - Student Representation: Students nominate a Student Representative during the Induction Seminar. - Programme Monitoring: Students are strongly encouraged to provide feedback on the programme through Module Evaluation Questionnaires and the End of Programme Survey.